14gasher/oauth-example/README.md

     - If `yarn` is not installed, install it and then run `yarn`
 1. Run `yarn authServer` to boot up the oauth 2.0 server
 1. Run `yarn devAuth` to boot up the oauth 2.0 server in dev mode.
 This will enable hot reloading when your code changes.
+1. Run `yarn test` to run unit tests that cover all implemented grants
+    - For verbose output, modify `level` in `auth/tests/setup.js` to be `DebugControl.levels.ALL`

 [back](#top)